-In Prague, foreign teachers are in charge of students who already have some control of the English language.
-Typically a minimum of B1 or more advanced A2.
-For those who are not familiar with the Common European Framework, they mean pre-intermediate and intermediate, respectively.
+In Prague, native English teachers are in charge of students who already have some control of the English language.
+Typically, a minimum of B1 or more advanced A2 level Common European Framework (pre-intermediate and intermediate).
 A1 learners (basic), on the other hand, are the responsibility of Czech English teachers alone.

-One important thing you have to bear in mind.
-In Czech, almost all the permutations of the words in a clause are possible.
-As opposed to English where the sequence subject-verb-object is often the rule.
+In Czech, almost all the permutations of the words in a clause are possible, as opposed to the English language where the sequence subject-verb-object is often the rule.

 That said, the word order in Czech will place emphasis on one or other aspect of the message, completely affecting the words needed in the English translation while using exactly the same words in the original: Češi udělali revoluci (The Czechs made a revolution), Revoluci udělali Češi (It was the Czechs who made the revolution), and Češi revoluci udělali (The Czechs did make a revolution).